 Are you looking for ways to save on your construction project?
 Do you hope to add resale value to your home with an affordable addition?
 Perhaps you want to change the design of your house and are keen on minimizing the cost of the alteration.
-Regardless of the project you may have in mind, building is all about compromises.
-You often have to choose between aesthetics, durability and cost-effectiveness.
+Regardless of the project, you may have in mind, the building is all about compromises.
+You often have to choose between aesthetics, durability, and cost-effectiveness.
 The guide below aims to make these choices easier for you as you plan your project.

 The ability to choose the location of your future home can afford you a significant cost advantage.
 But savings come with a compromise.
 If you dream of soaking up California’s stunning beauty from a hillside villa, be ready to pay out on grading and foundations, as leveling the grade and strengthening the foundation will bear a colossal premium.
 If living on a flatter surface is acceptable for you, then check your prospective site for other budget-busters that may hide in the ground, such as poor soil, rocks, and a high water table.
-If you’re free to choose your site, capitalize on the opportunity by avoiding these costly conditions
+If you’re free to choose your site, capitalize on the opportunity by avoiding these costly conditions.

 Enhancing utility access is another way to generate savings.
 This can simply mean situating your building as close as possible to public utilities, which typically run beneath the street adjacent to your property.
-Confirm the front yard setback restrictions with your zoning authority to understand how close you you can build to the street.
+Confirm the front yard setback restrictions with your zoning authority to understand how close you can build to the street.